-- Development and site alteration shall not be permitted within the Natural Heritage System, and including minimum or established buffers to natural heritage features, except for the following uses: - i) legally existing uses, buildings or structures; - ii) passive recreational activities; - iii) low impact scientific and educational activities; - iv) fish and wildlife management; - v) forest management; - vi) habitat conservation; and - vii) restoration activities. - 2.
-Notwithstanding the provisions of Section 6.1.46A.1.2, an EIS may be required for the construction of trails and walkways, fish and wildlife management, and habitat conservation, where the proposed work has the potential to result in negative impacts to the Natural Heritage System. - 3.
-The above uses may be further limited or expanded upon through the specific policies of the Significant Natural Areas (6.1.56A.2) and Natural Areas (6.1.66A.3). - 4.
-If, through the preparation and review of a development application, it is found that important natural heritage features and areas or functions-have not been adequately identified or new information has become available, the applicant may be required by the City to prepare a scoped EIS of the natural heritage features and areas, and functions in consultation with the City of Guelph, and where appropriate the OMNR and the GRCA.
-If the natural heritage features and areas or ecological functions meet the criteria for protection policies in 6.1.5 6A.2 or 6.1.66A.3 of the NHS, the applicable appropriate natural heritage policies shall apply. - 5.
-Where two or more Natural Heritage System features or areas components of the natural heritage system overlap, the policies that provide the most protection to the natural heritage feature or area shall apply. - 6.
-Permitted development and site alteration within and or adjacent to the Natural Hheritage system-features and or areas (as outlined in Table 6.1Sections 6.1.56A.2 and 6.1.66A.3) shall be required to demonstrate, through an EIS or EA to the satisfaction of the City, in consultation with the Grand River Conservation Authority (GRCA), the Province and Federal government, as applicable, that there will be no negative impacts on the natural heritage features and areas to be protected, or their ecological and hydrological functions. - 7.
-Where essential transportation infrastructure, essential linear infrastructure, stormwater management facilities and structures, and/or trails are permitted within minimum or established buffers under policies 6.1.56A.2 and 6.1.66A.3, the following shall apply: - i) works are to be located as far away from the feature boundary within the minimum or established buffer as possible; - ii) the area of construction disturbance shall be kept to a minimum; and - iii) disturbed areas of the minimum or established buffers shall be re-vegetated or restored with site-appropriate indigenous plants wherever opportunities exist. - 8.
-Where essential transportation infrastructure, essential linear infrastructure, stormwater management facilities and structures, and/or trails are permitted within natural heritage features and areas under policies 6.1.56A.2 and 6.1.66A.3, the following shall apply: - i) the area of construction disturbance shall be kept to a minimum; and ii) disturbed areas shall be re-vegetated or restored with site-appropriate indigenous plants wherever opportunities exist.
+- 1. Development and site alteration shall not be permitted within the Natural Heritage System, including minimum or established buffers, except for the following uses: - i) legally existing uses, buildings or structures; - ii) passive recreational activities; - iii) low impact scientific and educational activities; - iv) fish and wildlife management; - v) forest management; - vi) habitat conservation; and - vii) restoration activities. - 2.
+Notwithstanding the provisions of Section 6A.1.2, an EIS may be required for the construction of trails and walkways, fish and wildlife management, and habitat conservation, where the proposed work has the potential to result in negative impacts to the Natural Heritage System. - 3.
+The above uses may be further limited or expanded upon through the specific policies of the Significant Natural Areas (6A.2) and Natural Areas (6A.3). - 4.
+If, through the preparation and review of a development application, it is found that natural heritage features and areas have not been adequately identified or new information has become available, the applicant may be required by the City to prepare a scoped EIS of the natural heritage features and areas, and functions in consultation with the City, and where appropriate the MNR and the GRCA.
+If the natural heritage features and areas meet the criteria for protection policies in 6A.2 or 6A.3, the appropriate natural heritage policies shall apply. - 5.
+Where two or more components of the natural heritage system overlap, the policies that provide the most protection to the natural heritage feature or area shall apply. - 6.
+Permitted development and site alteration within and/or adjacent to natural heritage features and areas (as outlined in Sections 6A.2 and 6A.3) shall be required to demonstrate, through an EIS or EA to the satisfaction of the City, in consultation with the GRCA, the Province and Federal government, as applicable, that there will be no negative impacts on the natural heritage features and areas to be protected, or their ecological and hydrologic functions. - 7.
+Where essential transportation infrastructure, essential linear infrastructure, stormwater management facilities and structures, and/or trails are permitted within minimum or established buffers under policies 6A.2 and 6A.3, the following shall apply: - i) works are to be located as far away from the feature boundary within the minimum or established buffer as possible; - ii) the area of construction disturbance shall be kept to a minimum; and - iii) disturbed areas of the minimum or established buffers shall be re-vegetated or restored with site-appropriate indigenous plants wherever opportunities exist. - 8.
+Where essential transportation infrastructure, essential linear infrastructure, stormwater management facilities and structures, and/or trails are permitted within natural heritage features and areas under policies 6A.2 and 6A.3, the following shall apply: - i) the area of construction disturbance shall be kept to a minimum; and - ii) disturbed areas shall be re-vegetated or restored with site-appropriate indigenous plants wherever opportunities exist.